AndersDeath/diary2/000-current.md

 # 07 March - Tuesday - 159 day of immigration

 Today I had a call with Catawiki.
 It was a simple coding interview.
 It was cool.
 I am not sure that it is successful, but interesting.
 Also I had a internal TJ demo.
 It was interesting and cool as well.
+I had a kinda conflict with head of engineering.